Design Consultant, ASID

-I may be a little biased, but I truly think the best part is choosing the colors!
+I may be a little biased, but I truly think the best part of the home building process is choosing the colors!
 No matter which part is your favorite, each part can bring stress if you let it.

 That is why it is so important to just take a deep breath, relax and take it one step at a time.

-Whether your just starting to look or your home is already under construction, don't be afraid to ask questions!
+Whether you're just starting to look or your home is already under construction, don't be afraid to ask questions!